glfmn/glitter/README.md

 instead of `H3` if your repository has 3 stashed files.
 You can provide an arbitrary number of valid expressions as a prefix to another named expression.

 ```
-$ gist-i "\b"
+$ glit "\b"
-$ gist-i "\b('on branch ')"
+$ glit "\b('on branch ')"
 ```

-Expressions generally only render any output if their corresponding values aren't empty; in other words, if there are no added files, `gist-i` will not produce `A0` as the output of `\A`.
+Expressions generally only render any output if their corresponding values aren't empty; in other words, if there are no added files, `glit` will not produce `A0` as the output of `\A`.

 ### Group Expressions

-Gist will surround grouped expressions with parentheses or brackets, and will print nothing if the group is empty.
+Glitter will surround grouped expressions with parentheses or brackets, and will print nothing if the group is empty.

 | Macro       | Result                           |
 |:------------|:---------------------------------|